ADGEfficiency/teaching-monolith/python/basics/readme.md

-A series of notebooks designed to teach Python from the top down.
+A series of notebooks designed to teach Python from the bottom up.
 The notes are designed for students with no Python experience.

 ## Further reading